divineprog/MoSyncApps/WebSQLDemo/Tutorial/WebSQLTutorial.md

 * transaction error function (optional)
 * transaction success function (optional)

-Note the order of the success and error functions, which is the reverse for the transcation function, compared to the executeSql function.
+Note the order of the success and error functions, which is the reverse for the transaction function, compared to the executeSql function.
 Errors are reported using the [SQLError](http://www.mosync.com/files/imports/doxygen/latest/html5/sqlerror.md.html#SQLError) object.

 The transaction success and transaction error functions are useful for handling of the entire transaction.

 Note that the transaction error function will be called only if you do not supply a query error function to executeSql.
-If you provide a query error function that will be called, and the transcation success function will be called, rather than the transaction error function.
+If you provide a query error function that will be called, and the transaction success function will be called, rather than the transaction error function.
 Thus, in the above example, the transaction error function will not be called if the query fails.

 Also note that queries are executed asynchronously.
 When the transaction success function is called, you should be guaranteeded that all queries have been executed.